 Thanks for reading.
 Coach Gil

 I have a great deal of experience teaching players of all levels.
 I also have extensive playing experience.
 I have coached all levels of players, both boys and girls and men and women.
-I have also set up, and directed basketball camps and clinics for the past 10 years in multiple
+I have also set up, and directed basketball camps and clinics for the past 10 years in multiple cities and states.
+I have competed with and against a number of

 Additional rates may apply if a court must be rented.
 Mileage rates may apply on a case by case by basis.
 Multiple sessions discounts also available.